ULD™ Rules, Explanations, and Clarifications

 7.0.1 Actions Unbecoming of A Champion

 Accepting the championship trophy for competing in an Ultimate Long Drive™ Championship Event comes with some responsibility.
 Players should realize that reaching this level of accomplishment brings a certain amount of notoriety.
 We expect our champions to handle themselves in a respectable manner.
-Violations of this section shall be cause for immediate expulsion form ULD™ competitions and forfeiture of all monies paid, if any.
+Violations of this section shall be cause for immediate expulsion form ULD™ competitions and forfeiture of all monies to be paid, if any.

 Attire while in competition is up to the venue hosting the event.
 Most competition venues are at golf courses, so one can assume normal golf attire will usually be required.
 ULD™ reserves the right to disallow any attire deemed unfit for competition.